-SSI vs. SSD Distinction.
-For disabled individuals who have been employed and obtained the necessary “quarters”, they will be eligible for Social Security Disability should they at some point be unable to continue working.
+For disabled individuals who have been employed and obtained the necessary “quarters,” they will be eligible for Social Security Disability should they at some point be unable to continue working.
 Social Security Disability payments are based upon their income while they were employed and are not based upon need.
 Social Security Disability also includes Medicare eligibility, usually twenty-five (25) months after Social Security Disability eligibility is established.

 In contrast, Supplemental Social Security Income (SSI) is needs-based, and therefore, the individual must have less than $2,000.
 SSI eligibility is usually teamed with Medicaid eligibility for purposes of healthcare.
 A verification of the disability is required.

 These Trusts provide the Trustee with unlimited discretion pursuant to the Ohio Supreme Court cases of Young vs. Ohio Dept. of Job and Family Services (1996) and Pack v.
 Osborn (2007) and recently enacted ORC § 5111.151(G).
 Under this option, the beneficiary retains Medicaid eligibility and the Trustee can make expenditures for supplemental needs that the Trustee believes are appropriate, with the exception of food and rent.
-This Trust option is the best available option unless the beneficiary relies upon Supplemental Social Security Income (SSI).
+Since a Discretionary Trust is a Third Party’s money, it does not require Medicaid payback at the disabled beneficiary’s death.

-The Medicaid Payback Trust allows for a Trust to be created by a parent, grandparent, court, or Guardian.
-This instrument does not disqualify the beneficiary for Medicaid assistance or SSI and can include assets that belong to the Medicaid recipient.
+The Medicaid Payback Trust allows for a Trust to be created by the disabled person, a parent, grandparent, court, or Guardian.
+This Trust’s assets are not counted for Medicaid assistance or SSI and can include assets that belong to the Medicaid recipient.
 At the death of the beneficiary, however, the state may make a claim against the Trust of up to the total amount expended by the state on behalf of the recipient for medical care.
 Any amount remaining can be distributed to other beneficiaries named in the Trust document.
-This is a safe option for a disabled beneficiary and is currently favored for SSI purposes.
+This is a safe option for a disabled beneficiary for SSI purposes.
 The Trustee is permitted to make expenditures on behalf of the beneficiary so long as the expenditures are not on items that would otherwise be covered under the Medicaid program or that pay for food or lodging under SSI.

-The NonProfit Pooled Trust is a “Pooled Trust” that has been established by The Knights of Columbus and allows the fund’s multiple beneficiaries to be retained in a single Trust.
+The Ohio Catholic Social Services Pooled Trust is a “Pooled Trust” that has been established by the Ohio Knights of Columbus and allows the multiple beneficiaries/assets to be retained in a single Trust.
 There are two other “Pooled Trusts” in Ohio, one in Dayton and one in Cleveland.
-This Trust, established under state and federal law, is well suited for circumstances where there is not an extended family or other children, or where the amounts to be retained are rather modest.
+This Trust, established under federal and state law, is well suited for circumstances where there is no extended family or children, or where the amounts to be retained are rather modest.
 This type of Trust is also very beneficial should there be a shortage of potential Trustees in the family.
 The funds are retained in the Trust in a separate account for the beneficiary and are accessible through the Trustee for purposes of “supplemental needs.”
 If that child’s account is exhausted, that share is then terminated.
 If any funds remain upon the beneficiary’s death, the monies are retained by the Trust and are utilized to improve care given to disabled individuals throughout the State through Catholic Social Services.
-The primary benefits of this approach are decreased administrative costs, protection in the likelihood of future litigation, and finally, the philanthropic component of improving care for disabled individuals.
+The primary benefits of this approach are decreased administrative costs, protection in the likelihood of future litigation, and finally, the philanthropic component of improving care for other disabled and elderly individuals.